Resources > Publications > Websites > Elite Trader

 Although most critics complain that Elite Trader isn't moderated enough, the real problem, in my opinion, is simply the overall "personality" of the forums.
 Most forum owners are very aware that you need to take a leadership role in setting the tone for conversation within the community.
 But Elite Trader is essentially a completely open forum (with regard to attitude, if not content).
 Think of it as a Craigslist Rants & Raves - but for traders.

 As far as the positive things about Elite Trader, it does make entertaining reading during downtime.
-And, because there are so many people posting, the forum incidentally acts as a news forum where posters can get information about recent events in the trading world.
-For example, if you need first-hand information from other traders about something like the flash crash, then you'll find it on ET.
-Because of the news-like utility of the site, it reminds me of the 2+2 forums in the online poker world.
+And, because there are so many people posting, the forum incidentally acts as a news forum where traders can find information about recent events in the trading world.
+For example, if you need first-hand information from other traders about a topic such as the flash crash, then you'll find it on ET.
+Because of this "news-like" utility of the site, it reminds me of the "2+2" forums in the online poker world.

 Although I have never looked at the trader journals section of the forum very much, I think this section of the site would be very useful to a newbie trader who wants to look over the shoulder of a real money trader.
-There are enough journals so that there will probably be one where the writer has the same strategy as you (e.g. contrarian swing trading, writing credit spreads, etc).
+There is a broad enough selection of journals so that a newbie trader will not have a hard time finding a journal that has the kind of strategy that they are looking for (e.g. contrarian swing trading, writing credit spreads, etc).

 The best thing about the site, by far, is the high volume of posts and the varied categories of forums.
-If you want to start a conversation with 20 other traders about the wheat/corn spread, then you'll be able to do it on ET but probably wouldn't be able to do it anywhere else.
+If you want to start a conversation with 20 other traders about the wheat/corn spread, then you'll be able to do it on ET but you probably wouldn't be able to do it anywhere else on the internet.

 Websites